 About Bunbury Writers Group

-The Bunbury Writers Group was incorporated as a Not For Profit organisation in Bunbury, Western Australia in 2019.
-A collaboration of over two dozen amateur, keen-amateur, semi-professional and professional writers, they meet on a fortnightly basis in a local licensed cafe, Caf-fez, a charming and holistically-with-the-Muses spot that inspires them to share and swap stories, poems, plays and ideas.
+Founded initially in 2018, the Bunbury Writers Group was incorporated as a Not For Profit organisation in 2019.
+Based in the South West Australian port town of Bunbury, it is a collaboration of over two dozen amateur, keen-amateur, semi-professional and professional writers, who meet in a local licensed cafe, Caf-fez.
+This charming and holistically-with-the-Muses spot inspires them to share and swap stories, poems, plays and ideas.
 The licensed status of the place also helps immeasurably.

-An open invitation to all writers in the area is always extended and the main aim of the group is to inspire writers of all abilities and backgrounds to share in the passion of words and the magic of stories, in whatever form they are told.
+They aim to inspire writers of all abilities and backgrounds to share in the passion of words and the magic of stories, in whatever form they are told.
+If you would like to learn more about the group, follow them on Facebook or Instagram.
+They are always very keen to welcome drop-in visits to their meetings.
+Email them for details at email@example.com.

-Scroll down to read more about each of the featured authors within the Bunbury Writers Group’s first anthology.
+Scroll down to read more about each of the featured authors within the Group’s anthologies.

 About the Authors